 I’m a creative storyteller who deeply understands account-based marketing.
 Several years ago, I observed a sea change that changed the course of my career: brands were becoming their own media companies.
 As technology began transforming the way people received information, companies recognized the value of brand journalism.
 Consumers wanted smart content and I wanted to create that for them as a multimedia journalist.
 After cutting my teeth as a writer and a content strategist for a variety of B2B and B2C businesses, I now use my multimedia journalism skills to help businesses share their stories clearly and concisely.

-Clarisa began her career in Austin as a freelance journalist for local and national publications.
-She was Yelp’s first employee in Texas and served as a Peace Corps Volunteer in Costa Rica before attending Northwestern’s Medill School of Journalism as a McCormick Foundation Scholar in 2011.
-She was a social media strategist for Chicago nonprofit North Branch Works and global nonprofit buildOn before launching Small Coffee, a boutique PR and marketing agency that connected authentic, community-minded brands with businesses, organizations, and influencers who share their values.
-In 2019, she began working with the Austin Board of REALTORS® as their Social Media and Digital Lead.
+I began my career in Austin as a freelance journalist for local and national publications.
+I was Yelp’s first digital marketing employee in Texas and served as a Peace Corps Volunteer in Costa Rica before attending Northwestern’s Medill School of Journalism as a McCormick Foundation Scholar in 2011.
+After graduating, I was a social media strategist for Chicago nonprofit North Branch Works and global nonprofit buildOn.
+In 2013, I launched Small Coffee, a boutique PR and marketing agency that connected authentic, community-minded brands with businesses, organizations, and influencers who share their values.
+In 2019, I was the Austin Board of REALTORS®‘ Social Media and Digital Lead.